 ...but as we said goodbye to our artists' lovely wares, a common sentiment permeated the closure.
 Everyone was sad to see us go.
 No one wanted this.
 What we had created over our nearly two years in business was highly valued by our artists and surrounding communities and they made sure we knew it.
 There was shock and tears.
 Gifts.
 Offers of help, of money, of anything that could be done to keep us afloat.
 Customers and Wylde Wooders baked for us, brought coffee, volunteered their time, expressed sorrow, and asked what they could do.
 Their kindness meant so much to us during that difficult ending and will not be forgotten.

 After some reflection, and doing all of the work associated with closing a business, the support we received for the collective dream carried on.
 We came to realize, how could we not continue?
-The Wylde Wood Collective still exists, albeit in the digital realm.
+The Wylde Wood Collective still exists, albeit in the digital realm for the moment.
 On facebook we continue to share whimsy and convey what our artists are making and doing.
 Some of us are live streaming from our studios, doing online events, creating new partnerships, branching out creatively, and helping fellow artists.
 We are still producing, still selling, and still trying to make the world a little more magical.

 If you love fantasy art, craft, story, and song, we welcome you to our realm.
 Enjoy your stay.